 - accredited organisations - Australian Criminal Intelligence Commission.

-You do not need a NPC if you:
+You don't need a NPC if:

-Checks that confirm you can work with particular people - eg children - but don't include a criminal history are not sufficient.
+Checks that confirm you can work with particular people - eg children - but don't include a criminal history, are not sufficient.

 Fees